mennooo/apex-modular-js/README.md

 ```

 ## Install APEX Sample application
-The sample application works immediate without any further actions.
 You can import the demo application in your APEX workspace.
-It's located in:
+It works immediate without any further actions and is located at:
 ```
 apex/f103.sql
 ```